 - Rob Miller, Malia Shultheis, and Jen Carroll: supporters and early retreat hosts

-- Blanche Colson: for getting Finn and me started in commercial window coverings for darkrooms.
+- Blanche Colson: for getting Harold and me started in commercial window coverings for darkrooms.
 Of course, it was cardboard.

 - Hannah Christina Torres for the second prototype window covering idea